francescoagati/funcgen.hx/README.md

 # funcgen.hx

-Inspired by [cleversort](https://github.com/jasononeil/cleversort) and scala shortcuts a function generator for getter paths short expressions.
+variation of [cleversort](https://github.com/jasononeil/cleversort) code, similar to scala shortcuts for function generators of getter paths and short expressions.

 ```